Skip Main Navigation

 Where should I send my N-400 form?

-Where you must send your N-400 application and materials depends on whether you file online or by mail.
+Where you send your N-400 application and materials depends on whether you file online or by mail.
 If you’re filing by mail, the USCIS address to send your materials to will depend on the state in which you live and the delivery service you choose (U.S. Postal Service vs. FedEx, UPS, or DHL).

 If you’re applying based on your (or your family member’s) military service, you will send your N-400 materials to a special address, depending also on the delivery method you choose.